davidferguson/ShowingPreviously/ATTRIBUTES.md

 exposes that information, they are used.

 The following attributes are used:
-- `language`: string, specifies the language of the showing
+- `audio-described`: string or bool, specifies if the film can be viewed with an audio description (usually through an additional device provided by the cinema).
+If the language of the audio description is known, this is the string language (eg. `english`), and if not, this is simply `True`
 - `captioned`: string or bool, specifies if the film is captioned.
 If the language of the captioning is known, this is the string language (eg. `english`), and if not, this is simply `True`
+- `format`: specifies the format the film was projected in
+- `language`: string, specifies the language(s) of the showing
+- `senior`: specifies if this showing is for senior citizens only
 - `subtitled`: string or bool, specifies if the film is subtitled.
 If the language of the subtitling is known, this is the string language (eg. `english`), and if not, this is simply `True`
-- `senior`: specifies if this showing is for senior citizens only